Bug report #18258

 or maybe users should be aware that any major release of a software brings important changes?

-#5 Updated by Erik Sigra about 6 years ago
+#5 Updated by Erik Sigra over 6 years ago

 I just had a look at how a plain Python session handles the import of PyQt4 when PyQt5 is already in use.
 It does not die on signal 11, like QGIS 3 does, but gives an informative error message: